Ed94/gencpp/Readme.md

 *`CodeT` is a typedef for `ECode::Type` which has an underlying type of `u32`*
 *`OperatorT` is a typedef for `EOperator::Type` which has an underlying type of `u32`*
 *`StringCahced` is a typedef for `String const`, to denote it is an interned string*
-*`String` is the dynamically allocated string type for the library.
+*`String` is the dynamically allocated string type for the library*

 AST widths are setup to be AST_POD_Size.
 The width dictates how much the static array can hold before it must give way to using an allocated array: